GRIT-Research-Workshops/2021-03-11-python-beginners/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
+  <strong>Where:</strong> This training will take place online via Zoom.
+You will recieve instructions via email, for the Zoom meeting details, once you have registered.
-  The instructors will provide you with the information you will need to connect to this meeting.
 </p>
 {% endif %}